Paid Advertisement

 I’ll be writing to you and your new No. 2, Catie Griggs quite regularly – because it’s clear neither of you truly know much of anything about Baltimore or its people and you can certainly use my best free advice because it comes from the best possible place, my heart – whether you give me legitimate media credentials or not.

-You’re asking me and every Baltimore sports fan I know for our wallets and to become a stakeholder in the “next chapter” Orioles – and I’ll be asking you what that entails in the modern era.
+You’re asking me and every Baltimore sports fan I know for our wallets and to become a stakeholder in the “next chapter” Orioles – and I’ll be asking you what that entails in the modern era, now that King Angelos has left us.

-And the fact that you’ll read every word of it – and so will everyone down the hall at The Warehouse – speaks to the fact that I really am a working professional, lifer Baltimore journalist.
+And the fact that you’ll read every word that I write – and so will everyone down the hall at The Warehouse and thousands of others in the community – speaks to the fact that I really am a working professional, lifer Baltimore journalist.

 8

-David, I am appealing directly to you and your personal integrity in how you will treat the few legitimate local media left in in the city.
+David, I am appealing directly to you and your personal integrity in how you will treat the few legitimate local media humans left in the city who have spent a lifetime supporting and documenting the history of the franchise like a family heirloom.
 And I’m also asking the question every local Baltimore Orioles fan should be asking:

 How’s it gonna be different with you?